Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Experimental Setup

-A genetic algorithm with population size 10 and 5 offsprings per generation.
-Here, the selected features are represented as a 102-dimensional bit string, where a value of 1 at position $k$ implies that the $k$-th feature is selected.
+\item \textit{$(10+5)$-GA:} A genetic algorithm~\citep[GA, see e.g.,][]{Eiben2015} using \texttt{mlr}'s default values for the population ($\mu = 10$) and offspring ($\lambda = 5$) sizes is used.
+For this approach, the selected features are represented as a 102-dimensional bit string, where a value of 1 at position $k$ implies that the $k$-th feature is selected.
 The GA runs for a maximum of 100 generations and selects the features by performing random bit flips -- with a (default) mutation rate of $5\%$ and a crossover rate of $50\%$.